stef-the/Auto-Properties/README.md

 ### What does it do?
 - Gives you input boxes for `type`, `item`, and `image`.
 Toggleable input boxes for `model`, `lore`, `item name`, and `item ID`.

-- Creates a `.properties` file matching image name, with inpus incorporated into it.
+- Creates a `.properties` file matching image name, with inptus incorporated into it.

 ## Support
 Contact `_stefthedoggo#1698` on discord **or** create an issue on the GitHub